08/03/2023 by Dr. Goldi Jacques-Maynes

 When should you see a chiropractor for gardening-related pain?

-If you experience persistent back pain that doesn't improve with rest, icing or over-the-counter pain relievers, you may need to see us.
+If you experience persistent lower back or upper back pain that doesn't improve with rest, icing or over-the-counter pain relievers, you may need to see us.

 If joint pain, numbness or tingling persists after a day of gardening, it's wise to get help.
 We can assess your condition, provide targeted adjustments, and offer personalized advice to help you avoid prolonged discomfort.